domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 At any given moment, it's best to look within & do whatever you feel like doing, even if that's nothing at all.
 (Obviously, sometime "life" gets in the way.)

 FOCUS.
 Keep coding!

+ABR: Always be recording (compliments of Heavyweight podcast)

+ABP: Always be publishing (my own variant)

+The more mistakes you make, the faster you're making progress.
+Mistakes are a direct corollary of progress.
+Embrace mistakes.
+No replies, no regrets.

+If ain't baroque, don't fix it (compliments of Ms. Bach, my middle school music teacher, who taught me how to use a digital audio workstation DAW).

+Focus on doing your own thing well.
+Eventually, people will gravitate towards it (and, thus, you) (compliments of James Pietragallo & Jimmie Whisman, American comedians).

+Procrastination is not a bug, it's a feature.
+Put absolute faith into your procrastination skills.
+They'll get you where you need to be/go.

+Don't knock it 'til you try it.

+Walk Planet Earth like an animal (because you are one).
+Do things with purpose.
+Pay attention to your here & now.

+20/20/20 rule: Every 20 minutes, stare at something 20 feet away for 20 seconds.

+Bravery.
+Care.
+Compassion.
+Courage.
+Ethics.
+Faith/fidelity.
+Generosity.
+Gratitude.
+Honesty.
+Integrity.
+Justice.
+Kindness.
+Morality.
+Passion.
+Solidarity.
+Truth.

+Pace yourself.
+Maximum efficiency, minimum effort.
+No frills, no B.S.

+Trust yourself.
+Trust your gut.

+It's A-OK to joke to cope.

+Ask & sometimes (oftentimes) ye shall receive.

+Dishes in the sink mean more than you think.

+You might feel like cr@p today.
+If so, don't worry, fear not, & don't despair: Chances are you'll probably feel better tomorrow (or shortly thereafter).

+Trace the source.
+And, in journalism, follow the money $.

+Regrets are the only way to learn, grow, & improve.
+Embrace regrets & be thankful for them (& such opportunities).